b-k/Noras_book_group/sen-poverty_and_famines.md

 micro-foundation for using a coefficient of 2, but is sure does make the equation look elegant, and lacking any micro-foundation, there's no reason not to use it.

+## Questions from HH

+* What's wrong with Bengal grams??
+* Is poverty an instantaneous state?
+Or do you have to be poor (by some definition) for a certain amount of time to count as impoverished?
+* What about debt and non-liquid assets?

 # 4: starvation and famines